domeneshop/certbot-dns-domeneshop/README.rst

 In this second example, make sure you are also adding the prefixes in `~/.secrets/certbot/domeneshop.ini` (e.g. `certbot-dns-domeneshop:dns_domeneshop_client_token```).
 Certbot will fail to discover your credentials otherwise.

-By Andreas:

-Added dockerfile to build and run this plugin in Docker.
+You can also run this in Docker, by building an image using the Dockerfile.
+Then

 .. code-block:: bash